cynthiaoduol/Akan-names-website/README.md

 ## Description
 github repository :https://github.com/cynthiaoduol/Akan-names-website.git
 gh-page :https://cynthiaoduol.github.io/Akan-names-website
 In Ghana, people name their children after the day of the week they were born.
 The names are known as the Akan Names.
-THis application is to help the user identify the day of the week they were born and the Akan name he/she would have if they were in Ghana.
+This is a web application that takes a user's birthday, calculates the day of the week they were born and then depending on their gender outputs their Akan Name.

 ## Setup/Installation Requirements
 * Click on the github repository link in the description above to get to my repository
 * Open the repository